ChrisGilliam/ChrisGilliam.github.io/_projects/LAP_ImageRegistration.md

 importance: 1
 category: work
 ---
-The estimation of a geometric transformation that aligns two or more signals is problem that has many applications in signal processing.
+The estimation of a geometric transformation that aligns two or more signals is a problem that has many applications in signal processing.
 The problem occurs when signals are either recorded from two or more spatially separated sensors or when a single sensor is recording a time-varying scene.
 Examples of fundamental tasks that involve this problem are shown in the figure below.
 In this project we estimate the transformation between these signals using a novel **local all-pass (LAP) filtering framework**.

 <div class="row">
     <div class="col-sm-1 mt-0">